 C.P.
 Champion, PhD, FRCGS, served as Senior Policy Advisor to the Minister of National Defence and the Minister of Citizenship and Immigration.
-He is the author of Relentless Struggle: Saving the Army Reserve (Durnovaria, 2019) and The Strange Demise of British Canada (McGill-Queen’s University Press, 2010), and edits The Dorchester Review, which he founded in 2011.
+He is the author of Relentless Struggle: Saving the Army Reserve (Durnovaria, 2019) and The Strange Demise of British Canada (McGill-Queen’s University Press, 2010).
 He was born in Calgary, grew up in West Vancouver, and was educated at the University of British Columbia; Magdalene College, Cambridge; and McGill University.
-Recently, at the age of 46, he joined the Army Reserve as a private and during the writing of his second book completed infantry training with the rank of Guardsman, basic winter warfare, and three 21-km Army Runs.
+In 2016 at the age of 46 he joined the Army Reserve as a private and during the writing of his second book completed infantry training with the rank of Guardsman, basic winter warfare, and three 21-km Army Runs.
 He has travelled in over a dozen countries, and enjoys skiing, cooking, marksmanship, and learning Italian.
-He was appointed a Visiting Research Fellow at Queen's University's Centre for International Defence Policy in 2020-21, and lives in Ottawa with his wife, their son and daughter, and a labrador retriever, and a walker foxhound, and a demure budgie named Sunny whose lamented companion Janey is "expired and gone to meet 'er maker."
+He was appointed a Visiting Research Fellow at Queen's University's Centre for International and Defence Policy in 2020-21, and lives in Ottawa with his wife, their son and daughter, a labrador retriever, and a walker foxhound, and a demure budgie named Sunny whose lamented companion Janey is "expired and gone to meet 'er maker."

 John Pepall is the author of Against Reform, published in 2010 by the University of Toronto Press.
 He took degrees in philosophy and politics at Trent University and law at York University.
 He was called to the Ontario bar in 1978 and practised civil litigation in Toronto.
 He was a Progressive Conservative candidate in the Ontario election of 1990.
 He has written on politics, history, the law and the arts for The Idler, The Literary Review of Canada, The Ottawa Citizen, The Times Literary Supplement, The National Post, and other publications.
 He contributed a chapter to Rethinking the Constitution, published by Oxford University Press.